In this article, we'll be walking you through setting up an Apple device for content monitoring.

 NOTE: You may also be asked to click "Trust" on iTunes on your computer as well.

-STEP 7: Associate the recognized device with the appropriate child.
+STEP 7: Associate the iOS device with the appropriate child.

 The analysis will begin after selecting your child's name on the Choose child: dropdown menu.
 After some time, you'll see a percentage indicator in small text below.